 This one-owner 1958-1959 Gran Premio (ser.no.
 EH2957) is on it’s way to Toronto from New Jersey in the coming days.
 As I have mentioned before, true one-owner bikes are becoming increasingly harder to find as time goes on and particularly bikes that have not been modified or upgraded over the years as this one.
 The original owner purchased by bike in 1959 and rode it for a half dozen years according to our correspondence and then it was hung up in the basement where it has resided since.

 Beyond the completely original state of this bike, what interested me was the bike still had it’s original fenders albeit the front fender is missing its lower portion but otherwise in good condition.
-It is rare to find either an early Roma or Gran Premio with the fenders as most people, particularly in North America, either had them removed at the time of purchase or took them off and put them on a rack in the garage and eventually lost or tossed.
+It is rare to find either an early Roma or Gran Premio with the fenders as most people, particularly in North America, either had them removed at the time of purchase or took them off, hung them up in the garage and eventually they got lost or tossed.

 While the bike is en route, here are some photos from the eBay listing.